ronmurphy/DungeonCrawler/READMEs/PROJECT_OVERVIEW.md

 ## 🎯 Success Metrics

 ### **Integration Success Indicators**
-- ✅ V4 can send/receive real-time chat messages
+- ✅ v5 can send/receive real-time chat messages
-- ✅ DM commands (ATTACK, ROLL) process correctly in V4
+- ✅ DM commands (ATTACK, ROLL) process correctly in v5
 - ✅ Character data integrates with chat commands
 - ✅ Mobile devices maintain stable connections
-- ✅ No loss of existing V4 functionality
+- ✅ No loss of existing v5 functionality
 - ✅ Seamless user experience across both apps

+---

+## Current TODO:

+## Currently working on...
+ - Storyteller's map maker and spritesheet editor needs some updating
+ - v5 is getting a threejs map explore and combat, turnbaised system
+ - v5 needs a improved inventory.. two other code bases were managing it, not good.
+ - need to look for dead code and comment it out, if the app wrks after the comment out, we can remove it
+ - need optimizing on both apps
+ - mapgate is a 3d object dev tool made by the author, a 'web blender' app, may need improvements

 This project represents a complete tabletop RPG ecosystem with professional-grade real-time communication, all running on free infrastructure while maintaining the flexibility to customize and extend functionality as needed.